1. Output information

 Concepts and definitions

 The Business demography data have been produced in line with a European Union regulation, the SBS recast Regulation 295/2008, which specifies the need for the annual collection of these data.
 The methodology and definitions used to create the data can be found in the joint Eurostat and Organisation for Economic Co-operation and Development (OECD) manual on business demography.
+Following the UK's exit from the EU on 31 January 2020, any amendments to the EU methodology will not have been taken on board.

 Geography

-Regional analyses are provided for VAT- and/or PAYE-based businesses.
+Regional analyses are provided for VAT and/or PAYE-based businesses.
 The location of the business is generally the main operating site or the head office.

 The geographies presented in the publication for England and Wales are created from Middle layer Super Output Areas (MSOAs) derived from output area, the stable geographic building block now being used to produce statistics.
 District, county and region figures are aggregations of these MSOAs.